IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-AppManager.rst

     }

-The class that launch the AppManager must replace the input keys by calling ``appManager->replaceInput("key", "value")``.
+The class launching the AppManager must replace the input keys by calling ``appManager->replaceInput("key", "value")``.
 These inputs can be provided by the Activity.